Dr Sophie Coulombeau

 - Member of the Burney Society

-I also supervise undergraduate and MA dissertations, and am co-supervising a doctoral project on 'The Lives of Hester Thrale Piozzi'.
+I also supervise undergraduate and MA dissertations, and am co-supervising a doctoral project on 'The Lives of Hester Thrale Piozzi' and another on English and German representations of the Second world War.

 I am interested in hearing from students who would like to undertake doctoral study in any of the following areas: the lives and writings of Frances Burney and members of her family: the life and writings of Hester Thrale Piozzi; onomastics and the study of literary naming; kinship and identity in late eighteenth-century literature; creative-critical approaches to historical fiction.